 Basic research: Investigation of metabolic processes in various (patho) physiological conditions in humans, and interpretation of changes as part of complex regulatory mechanisms.
 Theinfluence of food, cyclic rythm, growth, development and ageing, and effects of some growth factors, hormones and specific disorders on metabolism have been examined.
 The on-going research title is: “Proteins and nucleic acids in metabolic disorders and mechanisms of their regulation”.

 Applied research developed from the basic, in cooperation with other departments in INEP, and it is focused on the formulation of diagnostic tests for the measurement of insulin-like growth factors (IGF) and their binding proteins (IGFBP).

 Public health service is part of the activity within the Laboratory for Medical Biochemistry, Microbiology and Immunodiagnostics in INEP.
 Laboratory investigations are focused on determination of metabolic status and they include measurement of biochemical and hematological parameters in blood and urine.

-Continuous and advanced training: INEP, as a member of the University of Belgrade, is involved in laboratory training of students from the Faculty of Chemistry as well as visiting students coming from other countries as part of the students’ exchange program.
+Continuous and advanced training: INEP, as a member of the University of Belgrade, is involved in laboratory training of students from Faculty of Chemistry and Faculty of Biology as well as visiting students coming from other countries as part of the students’ exchange program.